 History at Grimsargh St Michael’s is about finding out what life was like.
 This includes local, national and international history.
 The curriculum has been built around the study of people and how it effects people both locally and nationally and has been designed so that children are revisiting learning, thus enabling them to use this embedded knowledge and vocabulary in a range of contexts.
+Our curriculum achieves embedded knowledge through carefully planned and repeated substantive and disciplinary concepts.
+These concepts thread through our history curriculum, allowing our children to make important links to develop their historical knowledge.
 We aim to develop historians who are curious and interested in the world around them.

 History will be taught beyond the classroom- children will have opportunities to explore the local area and beyond at every opportunity.